-is an important field theory model, e.g., the $\phi^{n}$-field and the sine-Gordon field.
-The field equation (\ref{fieldeqVphi}) is often a nonlinear equation.
-The solutions of such field equations, e.g., the soliton solution, are important in studying the nonperturbation aspect of fields.
+is an important field-theory model, such as the $\phi^{n}$-field and the sine-Gordon field.
+The field equation (\ref{fieldeqVphi}) is usually a nonlinear equation.
+The solution of such field equations, e.g., the soliton solution, is important in studying the nonperturbation aspect of fields.

-In the present paper, we show that\ there is a duality among scalar fields.
-The solutions of two dual fields are related by a duality transform.
-Once a field equation is solved, the solution of its dual field is given immediately by the dual transform.

-A scalar field of the potential $V\left( \phi\right) $ has a series of dual fields.
-All fields that are dual to each other form a duality family.
-So long as the solution of a field in the duality family is obtained, all other fields in the duality family are obtained.

-In this paper, we find a general result on the duality of scalar fields.
-Some examples, e.g., the sine-Gordon field, are considered.